kmoppel/acid-tools/README.md

 **Various tools around PostgreSQL monitoring/management (mostly Python scripts)**

-All scripts have a --help flag to explain usage
+All scripts have a --help flag to explain usage.

 ## idler_terminator